forj-oss/forjj-jenkins/README.md

 ## Introduction

-Jenkins FORJJ plugin generate runnable source code to create and maintain a simple jenkins component of your forge.
+Jenkins FORJJ plugin generate runnable source code to add (create and maintain) a jenkins component to your forge.

 By default, it implements latest **Jenkins 2.x** with **pipeline**, several **jenkins plugins**, **basic security rights** and a collection of scripts to enhance jenkins management from code perspective.